mdp/JsPoker/README.md

 1. You cannot load any modules.
 This includes Node.js core modules (fs, http, etc.)
 1. Source code may not be obsfuscated/minfied, in order to allow winnners to be easily analyzed.
 1. Bots must win through legitimate poker play.
 Hacking is fine, but the bounty will only be paid to legitimate winners.
 Thinkof it this way, if your bot was in a casino, would it get kicked out or arrested?
+1. Only 5 attempts per user, per 24 hour period.
+You can't just keep updating the pull request and having Travis repeatedly rerun the tests to try and win by luck.
+I'll consider this is a soft limit, but in general, don't be an ass.

 ## Installation